ldj01/e-l-t/README.md

 ## Release Notes
-  * The Level-2 QA band will now be named "pixel_qa" to indicate that it's a pixel-level quality band.
-  * The Level-2 QA band is now a 16-bit packed QA band versus a class-based band.
-  * Added inline functions to allow interrogation of the Level-2 QA bits.
+  * Provided tools to read the Level-2 QA bands from LEDAPS (radsat and cloud) and LaSRC (aerosol).
-  * Modified the dilation and associated functions to work with the bit-packed QA band, both for reading and updating the QA results.